2023 Best Value Electrical Engineering Master's Degree Schools in the Middle Atlantic Region

 On top of its placing in our value ranking, GWU also did well on our Best Electrical Engineering Master’s Degree Schools in the Middle Atlantic Region list.
 It’s in the top 10% of all schools reviewed in this analysis.

-Read full report on Electrical Engineering at George Washington University
+Full Electrical Engineering at George Washington University Report

-Wilkes University did quite well in this year’s ranking of the best places for electrical engineering students to get a master’s degree.
-It came in at #8 on the list.
-Located in the small city of Wilkes-Barre, Wilkes is a private not-for-profit college with a moderately-sized student population.
+Wilkes University landed the #8 spot in the 2023 rankings for the best value master’s degree electrical engineering programs.
+Located in the small city of Wilkes-Barre, Wilkes is a private not-for-profit school with a medium-sized student population.

 With a ranking of #9, University of Maryland - Baltimore County did quite well on this year’s best value schools for electrical engineering students working on their master’s degree.
 Located in the large suburb of Baltimore, UMBC is a public school with a large student population.

 With a ranking of #9, University of Maryland - College Park did quite well on this year’s best value schools for electrical engineering students working on their master’s degree.
-Located in the large suburb of College Park, UMCP is a public college with a fairly large student population.
+Located in the large suburb of College Park, UMCP is a public school with a very large student population.

 As a testament to the quality of education it offers, UMCP also is in the top 10% of our Best Electrical Engineering Master’s Degree Schools in the Middle Atlantic Region ranking.

-Explore the best electrical engineering colleges for a specific state in the Middle Atlantic region.
+Explore the best electrical engineering schools for a specific state in the Middle Atlantic region.

 State | Degrees Awarded |